When opposed to term life insurance, permanent insurance offers various advantages, including lifelong coverage and cash value.

-The reduced paid-up option, in contrast, is a nonforfeiture option available with many whole life insurance policies, including those issued by non-mutual life insurance companies.
+The reduced paid up policy, in contrast, is a nonforfeiture option available with many whole life policies, including those issued by non-mutual life insurance companies.
 It allows the policyholder to purchase a smaller whole life insurance policy by making a single premium payment using the existing policy’s cash value.
 This way, the policyholder can avoid paying any more premiums and continue enjoying life insurance protection.

 What is the difference between the reduced paid up-option and the extended term insurance nonforfeiture option?